NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

     | ![spawnprim_tut_png7](images/spawnprim_tutorial7.png) | ![spawnprim_tut_png8](images/spawnprim_tutorial8.png) |
     | ------ | ------ |

 Now that you created a new extension template, there will be a ```Click Me``` button.
-When clicked, a message in the Console Window in Omniverse Code recording that the button was clicked.
+When clicked, an output message will appear in the Console Window in Omniverse Code stating that the button was clicked.
 You will use this button later to spawn a primitive.

 Below is a visual to see the button in action.